Chimtoo/Chimtoo/README.md

 - 👋 Hi, I’m Madhuri V
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science.
+I used to work as a Senior Data Analyst.
 - 🌱 I’m currently learning Data Science and AI Concepts
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...